un3481/gmaps-image/README.md

-# gmaps-scrap
+# gmaps-image
-Container that scraps images from google maps based on location.
+Container that retreives image urls from google maps based on address.